cracz/TreeAnalysis/README.md

 ## Compiling

 1) Run the command `starver SL20d`.
-2) In the `TreeAnalysis/` directory, run the command `cons` to produce the necessary \*.so files of everything in the StRoot directory.
-These are required by the `TreeMaker`.
+2) In the `TreeAnalysis/` directory, run the command `cons` to perform necessary compilation of everything in the StRoot directory.
 3) Go to the directory `StRoot/StEpdUtil/`, use a text editor to open the file `StEpdFastSim/StEpdFastSim.cxx`, and switch to the commented out line that includes StPicoEpdHit.h.
-You want it to look like this:
+You want to change it to look like this:

 ```c++
 #include "../../StPicoEvent/StPicoEpdHit.h"  <---- on your laptop, need explicit path.